thlorenz/peacock/README.md

 - if it is `{Object}` it has to be of [this form](https://github.com/thlorenz/peacock/blob/master/themes/empty.js)
 - it can also be a `{String}`, **if used server side** - either the name of a [built-in theme](https://github.com/thlorenz/peacock/tree/master/themes) or the full path to a theme anywhere on your computer

+#### linenos:

+- if true the generated html includes line numbers
+- default is false

 ## Browser support